camrobjones/ucsd-cogs9/pages/syllabus.md

 Cheating and plagiarism have been and will be strongly penalized.
 If, for whatever reason, this website, or Gradescope is down, or something else prohibits you from being able to turn in an assignment on time, immediately contact course staff via email (attach your assignment/quiz/exam answers) or else it will be graded as late.

 ### Disability​ ​Access
 Students requesting accommodations due to a disability must provide a current Authorization for Accommodation (AFA) letter.
 These letters are issued by the Office for Students with Disabilities (OSD), which is located in University Center 202 behind Center Hall.
-To arrange accommodations please contact Kyle [kshannon@ucsd.edu](kshannon@ucsd.edu) privately, I will loop in the appropriate course staff to act as a liaison.
+To arrange accommodations please contact {{ variables.instructor.firstname }} ([{{ variables.instructor.email }}]({{ variables.instructor.email }})) privately, I will loop in the appropriate course staff to act as a liaison.

 Contacting the OSD can help you further:
 858.534.4382 (phone)